 The SAU Tech Student Center is a \$7.1 million facility featuring approximately 14,770 square feet of event space.
-The Student Life Office, Bookstore, College Café, and Post Office are located in the Student Center.
-The Student Center has two Grand Halls that combine for accommodating a 2142 person assembly or a 1000 person banquet event.
-The Student Center also has two indoor tennis courts and two indoor volleyball courts.
+The Student Life Office, Bookstore, College Café, Post Office, and Rocket Basketball Gymnasium are located in the Student Center.
+The Student Center has two Grand Halls that combine for accommodating a 2,142 person assembly or a 1,000 person banquet event.
 The College Cafe can accommodate 200 diners along with the ability to accommodate 30 additional diners in the private Executive Dining Room.